 |Best For||– Those who want a bit of extra financial help|

-While not a loan, the HFA Preferred Grant offer an opportunity for Florida residents to get essentially free financial assistance.
+While not a loan, the HFA Preferred Grant offers an opportunity for Florida residents to get essentially free financial assistance.
 Grants do not have to be repaid, and it can be as large as 3% of your home’s value.
 You can put this grant toward either your down payment or closing costs.

 Although this comes with the Preferred 3% PLUS Conventional Loan, other applicants will find it a bit more difficult to qualify for than most other mortgages.